 In the next few weeks, as you wander through the park or woods, you may catch the whiff of a honey scent that you can’t identify.
 It is fragrant, but not sickly sweet.
-It isn’t as heady as honeysuckle, nor as exotic as jasmine.
-It has a clear, bright sweetness like a wild rose.
+The scent isn’t as heady as honeysuckle, nor as exotic as jasmine.
+The smell is like a wild rose.
 You look around, but don’t see anything blooming.
 Hint: look up.

 If you are looking at large, heart shaped, dark green leaves, chances are good that you’ve found an American basswood tree.
 The flowers are hardly noticeable, but, oh, that scent!
 These North American natives are related to European and Asian linden trees.

 The ornamental lindens are often planted on tree lawns, and their fragrance is enjoyed morning and evening by humans and insects.
 You can actually hear the buzzing as you pass a linden in bloom.

 The flowers of these species are small and cream-colored.
 They aren’t as noticeable as the pea shaped seeds that follow.

 The name “basswood” is derived from the original name “Bastwood” because native Americans used the inner fibrous bark (or “bast”) of the tree to make ropes and cords.

 Whether you call it linden, or basswood, it is a lovely tree to cultivate.
 The ornamental varieties have a symmetrical, pyramid shape, and look as though they’ve been trimmed.
 The North American native is not so regular in shape, but the foliage is still attractive.

 Plan its placement carefully.
 The nectar attracts not only bees and wasps, but aphids and ants.
 That means that the sticky honeydew will fall all around the tree.
 This is definitely not something to plant around your driveway or close to windows.